- About Us

 To help you and your attorney, samples of will or bequest language including the Clinton County Community Foundation are included in the examples below.
-If you have questions about how the Community Foundation might help meet your estate planning needs, you can contact us at (765) 454-7298, or e-mail us.
+If you have questions about how the Clinton County Community Foundation might help meet your estate planning needs, you can contact us at (800) 964-0508, or email us.

-"I give, devise, and bequeath to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc., an amount equal to _____________ percent (_______%) of the value of my estate at the time of my death."
+"I give, devise, and bequeath to the Clinton County Community Foundation, an amount equal to _____________ percent (_______%) of the value of my estate at the time of my death."

-"I give, devise, and bequeath all of the residue of my estate, both real and personal, to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc."
+"I give, devise, and bequeath all of the residue of my estate, both real and personal, to the Clinton County Community Foundation."

-"If the above named beneficiaries should predecease me, then I hereby give and bequeath all of my property and estate to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc."
+"If the above named beneficiaries should predecease me, then I hereby give and bequeath all of my property and estate to the Clinton County Community Foundation."

-"I give and bequeath _______________ [describe bequest] to the Clinton County Community Foundation, a fund of the Community Foundation of Howard County, Inc., (the "Foundation") for its charitable purposes as defined in and subject to the provisions of the Foundation's Articles of Incorporation and By-Laws as they exist on this date or as they may hereafter be amended (the "Governing Instruments")."
+"I give and bequeath _______________ [describe bequest] to the Clinton County Community Foundation (the "Foundation") for its charitable purposes as defined in and subject to the provisions of the Foundation's Articles of Incorporation and By-Laws as they exist on this date or as they may hereafter be amended (the "Governing Instruments")."

 To indicate a name and purpose of the fund to be established by the bequest, choose (a), (b), (c), or (d):